Where Art Nouveau meets modern design

 It’s situated in a quiet street near the Charles Bridge, Prague Castle and the Old Town.
 The much sought-after parks of Kampa and Petřín are in the immediate vicinity of the Residence, and the Anděl City and Nový Smíchov shopping centres are also close-by.

-The Hunger Wall, which our residence is named after, was part of the historic fortifications of Prague Castle and Lesser Quarter.
-It was built between 1360 and 1362 by order of Charles IV.
-It was called Hunger because of the famine that broke out in 1361.
-But it drove hunger away.
-Working on its construction provided a livelihood for the city’spoor.
+The Hunger Wall, which our residence is named after, was part of the historic fortifications of Prague Castle and Lesser Quarter and was built by order of Charles IV.
+It extended from Újezd all the way to Strahov and behind it to Hradčany.
+In 1624 the wall was repaired, and it was further fortified in the middle of the 18th century by order of the Empress Maria Theresa.
 You can admire part of the stone wall directly in the courtyard.